kendrickassignemt/Selenium-Testing/README.md

 --timeout-multiplier=MULTIPLIER  # (Multiplies the default timeout values.)
 ```

-(For more details, see the full list of command-line options **[here](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/plugins/pytest_plugin.py)**.)

 During test failures, logs and screenshots from the most recent test run will get saved to the ``latest_logs/`` folder.
-Those logs will get moved to ``archived_logs/`` if you add --archive_logs to command-line options, or have ARCHIVE_EXISTING_LOGS set to True in [settings.py](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/config/settings.py), otherwise log files with be cleaned up at the start of the next test run.
+Those logs will get moved to ``archived_logs/`` if you add --archive_logs to command-line options, or have ARCHIVE_EXISTING_LOGS set to True in [settings.py](https://github.com/kendrickassignemt/Selenium-Testing/blob/master/seleniumbase/config/settings.py), otherwise log files with be cleaned up at the start of the next test run.
 The ``test_suite.py`` collection contains tests that fail on purpose so that you can see how logging works.

 ```bash
 cd examples/